 Purpose of this Post

-There are some proposing that Agile could be used on virtually any kind of project.
+Some people say that Agile could be used on any kind of project.
 Agile contains some great ideas and some of the practices of Agile can be used on almost any project.
-However, the heart of Agile, being incremental product development and flexibility are always going to be limited to certain projects and circumstances.
-Let me use a real example to share why.
+However, the heart of Agile, being incremental product development and deployment are always going to be limited to certain projects and circumstances.
+Let me use the following example project to share why.

 State of the art Hospital Project

-A contractor has a design and build contract for a major new hospital using a brand new design.
-Like any major physical project (such as construction), there is an inherent logical sequence that the project must follow and respect, as shown (at summary level) in the diagram below.
-There are also physical constraints and factors that have major influences over the construction sequence and build strategy.
+A contractor has a design and build contract for a major new hospital using a brand-new design.
+Like any major physical project (such as construction), there is an inherent logical sequence that the project must follow and respect, as shown (at the summary level) in the diagram below.
+There are also physical constraints and factors that have major influences on the construction sequence and build strategy.

-In any large-scale physical project, there are always major dependencies, long lead-time items and multiple points of commitment within the above life-cycle.
+In any large-scale physical project, there are always major dependencies, long lead-time items and multiple points of commitment within the above life cycle.
 If you follow the principles of Agile you will often leave many things later than would otherwise be the case.
 Also, Agile seeks to retain as much flexibility as possible in the final solution well into the project cycle.
 On software projects, this might be fine.
 On major physical projects, this would cause chaos.

 The next major point relates to Requirements:

 Specifically in relation to this project:

 - There are major logical dependencies between Design, Procurement and then Build.
 This dictates a logical flow of effort and activity for the whole project based totally on this logic – not a flow of activities based on a manufacturing “push/pull” type process (e.g. Kanban).

 - The design must also mature and evolve in a structured and disciplined manner driven by aspects like interfaces between structural design, process and systems (i.e. heat/light/power/water etc.) and functionality (i.e. user operations and needs).
 Lack of recognising these interfaces and dealing with them together (not sequentially, as in iterations) would be a major source of issues.